NVIDIA/NeMo-Guardrails/docs/user_guides/rag/nvidia_ai_endpoints/README.md

-# Using Embeddings Models hosted on NVIDIA AI Playground
+# Using Embeddings Models hosted on NVIDIA API Catalog

-This is a guide on using embedding models hosted on the NVIDIA AI Playground for the retrieval step in retrieval-augmented generation.
-It starts with the [ABC Bot configuration](../../../../examples/bots/abc) and modifies it to use the NVIDIA `nvolveqa-40k` model to retrieve embeddings.
+This is a guide on using embedding models hosted on the NVIDIA API Catalog for the retrieval step in retrieval-augmented generation.
+It starts with the [ABC Bot configuration](../../../../examples/bots/abc) and modifies it to use the NVIDIA `nvidia/nv-embed-v1` model to retrieve embeddings.

 ## Prerequisites